 The catheter insertion site may be bruised and sore.
-If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your physician.
+If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your doctor.

-Call your physician immediately if you notice any change in the color of your leg, pain, swelling or warm feeling in the area where the catheter was inserted.
+Call your doctor immediately if you notice any change in the color of your leg, pain, swelling or warm feeling in the area where the catheter was inserted.

 Who interprets the results and how do I get them?

 The interventional radiologist or doctor treating you will determine the results of the procedure.
 They will send a report to your referring physician, who will share the results with you.

 Your interventional radiologist may recommend a follow-up visit.